cloudmesh-community/book/chapters/preface/contributing-latex.md

     git clone https://github.com/cloudmesh/book

-Next we need to switch into the development branch called *dev*
+Next, we need to switch into the development branch called *dev*

 Using the GITUSERNAME will guarantee that you first If you clone, you need to make sure you clone from your fork.